top of page

 Winner: North Star Medal of Lifetime Achievement (2024)

-ProfessorGopi Upreti is an emeritus professor at the Institute of Agriculture and Animal Sciences (IAAS), Tribhuvan University (TU), Nepal, where he dedicated three decades to teaching and research.
-Renowned for his academic leadership and scholarly contributions, Prof. Upreti played a pivotal role in advancing agricultural and environmental education in Nepal.
-As the Chair of the Agriculture Department, he spearheaded the launch of Postgraduate programs in agriculture at IAAS, a significant milestone in the institution’s academic evolution.
+Professor Gopi Upreti is an emeritus professor at the Institute of Agriculture and Animal Sciences (IAAS), Tribhuvan University (TU), Nepal.
+He has dedicated over three decades to teaching and research, making significant contributions to the fields of agriculture and environmental education.
+Renowned for his academic leadership, Prof. Upreti has played a pivotal role in advancing agricultural education in Nepal.
+As the Chair of the Agriculture Department, he spearheaded the launch of postgraduate programs in agriculture at IAAS, marking a significant milestone in the institution’s academic evolution.

 “We are living in the Anthropocene epoch, the most dangerous period of our time.
 If the current dominant infinite growth model continues without reforming its basic assumptions and modus operandi, environmentally sustainable development and living on planet Earth becomes a Sisyphean Myth… Only a healthy and functionally nourishing Earth can ensure the security of humanity and sustainable living, which is only possible if The Earth First Paradigm becomes the conscious working algorithm of humanity in the Anthropocene epoch of the twenty-first century.
 This is not merely a hopeful vision of the future; it is a logical and necessary path we must embark upon to prolong our sustainable living on planet Earth.”